alok-ai-lab/pyDeepInsight/README.md

 #### Parameters

-* **feature_extractor**: string of value ('*tsne*', '*pca*', '*kpca*') or a class instance with method 'fit_transform' that returns a 2-dimensional array of extracted features.
+* **feature_extractor: *{'tsne', 'pca', 'kpca') or a class instance with method 'fit_transform'***
 The string values use the same parameters as those described in the [original paper][di].
 Providing a class instance is preferred and allows for greater customization of the feature extractor, such as modifying perplexity in t-SNE, or use of alternative feature extractors, such as [UMAP][umap].
+* **discretization: *{'bin', 'lsa', 'ags'}, default='bin'***.
+Defines the
-* **discretization**: string of values ('*bin*', '*assignment*').
-Defines the method for discretizing dimensionally reduced data to pixel coordinates.
+method for discretizing dimensionally reduced data to pixel coordinates.
-The default '*bin*' is the method implemented in the [original paper][di] and maps features to pixels based on a direct scaling of the extracted features to the pixel space.
+By default, 'bin', is the method implemented in the [original paper][di] and maps features to pixels based on a direct scaling of the extracted features to the pixel space.
-The '*assignment*' values applies SciPy's [solution to the linear sum assignment problem][lsa] to the exponent of the euclidean distance between the extracted features and pixels to assign a features to pixels with no overlap.
+The 'lsa' method applies SciPy's [solution to the linear sum assignment problem][lsa] to the exponent of the Euclidean distance between the extracted features and pixels to assign a features to pixels with no overlap.
+In cases where the number of features exceeds the number of pixels, Bisecting K-Means clustering is applied to the feature prior to discretization, with *k* equal to the number of pixels.
+In cases where 'lsa' takes too long or does not complete, an alternative heuristic name the [Asymmetric Greedy Search][ags] can be applied with the 'ags' option.
-In cases where the number of features exceeds the number of pixels, the features are clustered using K-means clustering, with *k* equal to the number of pixels, and those clusters are assigned to pixels.
+In cases where the number of features exceeds the number of pixels, Bisecting K-Means clustering is applied to the feature prior to discretization, with *k* equal to one less than the number of pixels.
-* **pixels**: int (square matrix) or tuple of ints (height, width) that defines the size of the image matrix.
+* **pixels: *int or tuple of ints, default=(224, 224)***
+The size of the image matrix.
 A default of 224 × 224 is used as that is the common minimum size expected by [torchvision][tv] and [timm][timm] pre-trained models.

 #### Methods